fossasia/susi_skill_cms/docs/Skill_Tutorial.md

 ```

 This will call the loklak search API and gets back a big list of tweets from the given query in $1$.
 That list is somewhere inside the
-answer json of the API call, and we must tell Susi where it can find that list.
+answer json of the API call, and we must tell SUSI where it can find that list.
 This hint is given in the attribute 'path' which has
 the syntax of a JSONPath.
 Here, the statuses object contains a list of objects, which contain always the same attribute keys.
 One of these attributes has the name 'text' and that attribute is selected with the $text$ pattern.
 Note that the bang definition part until the eol line must be given in JSON.

 #### Test Cases for Values of "path"
-1. Json Format :-
+1. JSON Format :-
 ```
 {
   "test" : {"text":"abc"}